View Document Text

 the smaller and more volatile securities markets of the developing world.

-The Islamic Investment Management Account Strategy limits the securities purchased to those consistent with
+The Halal Investment Strategy limits the securities purchased to those consistent with Islamic investment

-Islamic investment principles.
-This generally restricts the ability to invest in certain market sectors, such as
+principles.
+This generally restricts the ability to invest in certain market sectors, such as financial companies and

-financial companies and conventional fixed-income securities, which limits investment opportunities and may
+conventional fixed-income securities, which limits investment opportunities and may affect performance.

-affect performance.
-Because Islamic principles preclude the use of interest-paying instruments, cash reserves do
+Because Islamic principles preclude the use of interest-paying instruments, cash reserves do not earn interest

 The Global Sustainable Equity Investment Account Strategy limits the securities purchased to issuers that